-Our Management Development programme is aimed at those who have a passion for food along with the ambition, initiative, motivation and drive to succeed in a faced paced FMCG business, full of challenges and development opportunities.
-Graduates should have obtained a 2.1 degree and possess strong numerical and Communications skills, complimented with a pragmatic, flexible approach.
+Our graduate programme is aimed at those who have a passion for food along with the ambition, initiative, motivation and drive to succeed in a faced paced FMCG business, full of challenges and development opportunities.
+Graduates should have obtained (or be expecting to obtain) a 2.1 degree by September 2019 and possess strong numerical and communications skills, complimented with a pragmatic, flexible approach.

 All our sites are located throughout the UK and have the scope to run both a rotational scheme and a static role, however the two year placement can also incorporate working at numerous sites, and therefore flexibility is key.